Everything You Need to Know About Day 20 of the World Cup

 Agree this is very likely, though Lemar or Fekir are being considered as Tolisso alternatives.
 Fekir could be a useful inclusion during the match if, as is likely, more guile is needed to break down Uruguay's defence. https://t.co/TBgbnlO8Yj

-Uruguay are also poised to be without a key man as Cavani is suffering with an injury issue and is set to miss the game according to ESPN FC.
+Uruguay are also poised to be without a key man as Cavani is suffering with an injury issue and is set to miss the game, according to ESPN FC.

-That's a blow for the Celeste, but they'll still feel they have what it takes to get through this tie.
-Luis Suarez remains a dominant player at the point of the attack, whereas in defence Diego Godin and Jose Maria Gimenez have both done exceptional jobs so far.
+That's a blow for La Celeste, but they will still feel they have what it takes to get through this tie.

+Luis Suarez remains a dominant player at the point of the attack, while Diego Godin and Jose Maria Gimenez have both done exceptional jobs in defence.

 Brazil vs. Belgium